Brazilian battleship São Paulo: Sinking

 After preparing from 5 to 18 September 1951, São Paulo was given an eight-man caretaker crew and taken under tow by two tugs, Dexterous and Bustler, departing Rio de Janeiro on 20 September 1951 for a final voyage to the scrappers.
 When north of the Azores in early November, the flotilla ran into heavy storm seas.

-At 17:30 UTC on 4 or 6 November, the sea state caused São Paulo to pull sharply to starboard and fall into the trough (low point) between high waves.
+At 17:30 UTC on 4 or 6 November, the sea state caused São Paulo to pull sharply to starboard and fall into the trough between high waves.
 The action dragged the tugs astern and toward each other.
-To avoid a collision, Dexterous severed its wire and steered away, as had been previously agreed upon if such a scenario occurred.
-However, the battleship's weight fell so heavily and abruptly onto Bustler's towing winch that it could not take in the slack; the tow wire became fouled in the tug's propeller and parted.
+To avoid a collision, Dexterous severed its cable and steered away, as had been previously agreed; however, the battleship's weight fell so heavily and abruptly onto Bustler's towing winch that it could not take in the slack—the tow cable became fouled in the tug's propeller and parted.
 The now drifting São Paulo's port (red) navigation light was visible for several minutes before it disappeared.
-American B-17 Flying Fortress bombers and British planes were launched to scout the Atlantic for the missing ship.
-The ship was reported as found on 15 November, but this proved to be false.
+American B-17 Flying Fortress bombers and British planes were launched to scout the Atlantic for the missing ship; it was reported, incorrectly, as found on 15 November.
 The search was ended on 10 December without finding São Paulo or its crew.